drepo-eth/site/content/drepo/intro/securing-supply-chain/index.md

 But like other security solutions[^secSol], it is built upon trust models that do not scale to the global level and our evolving world.
-SLSA Level 3 addresses _source and build platforms_ and defines that they have to _meet specific standards_, guaranteeing the _integrity_ of _provenance_ and other artifacts.
+SLSA Level 3 addresses _source and build platforms_ and defines that they must _meet specific standards_, guaranteeing the _integrity_ of _provenance_ and other artifacts.
 This is basically a great idea.
 However, the question is how _compliance_ with these standards is achieved.